smfo/whatILearntToday/React/hooks/effectHooks.md

 To reset the the sideeffects, and the state, in an element, we can unmount and remount it.
 That means that we remove the current "instance" of the element from the DOM and adds a new, fresh "instance".\
-The easiest way to do this is to change the key of the element as react will now view this as a complealt new element.
+The easiest way to do this is to change the key of the element as react will now view this as a completly new element.

 ```javascript